zodea23/Group-Essay/README.md

        description="Conmmeomration of 100 years of the first visit of the arhuacos indigenous to Bogota from Sierra Nevada.
 Six months walking on the road to claim to colombian president for rights, autonomy and independency.
 Photo by Jusezam." license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/9/99/Arhuacos_En_Bogot%C3%A1_100_A%C3%B1os_De_La_Primera_Visita_%28178418911%29.jpeg">

-## Map

-The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
-In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
-<param ve-map center="Q36600" zoom="11" prefer-geojson>2

 # References